EvaCherkashyna/elearning/README.md

   <img width="250px" src="src/readmeFor/serviceChoosed.png"/>

 4. ### Navigational Links with Scroll:
-Implemented navigation links that smoothly scroll to specific sections, enhancing user-friendliness and ease of navigation.
+Implemented navigation links that smoothly scroll to specific sections.

 5. ### Dynamic Border Color Change:
 Developed a feature that dynamically changes the border color from gray to green as the user scrolls down the page.